-- Clinical oversight of the safety of trial participants, including an ongoing review of the risk/benefit. - Using clinical judgement in assigning seriousness, causality and expectedness of SAEs where it has not been possible to obtain local medical assessment. - Using clinical judgement in assigning expectedness to SARs. - Immediate review of all USARs. - Review of specific SAEs and SARs in accordance with the trial risk assessment and protocol.
+- Clinical oversight of the safety of trial participants, including an ongoing review of the risk/benefit. - Using clinical judgement in assigning seriousness and causality of SAEs where it has not been possible to obtain local medical assessment. - Immediate review of all unexpected related SAEs. - Review of specific SAEs in accordance with the trial risk assessment and protocol.